Why You Can't Hire Your Way Out of a Broken Process

 First-time right rate

 The percentage of work completed without rework.
-Target 95% or higher.
-Below 90% indicates systematic process problems, not individual performance issues.
-Rework is one of the most expensive forms of operational waste.
+Aim to get this above 95%.
+Below 90% usually indicates systematic process problems, not individual performance issues.
+Rework is one of the most expensive forms of operational waste because it consumes capacity that should be producing new output.

 Onboarding velocity